HL7/davinci-deqm/source/pages/index.md

 - Implementation guides
 - Reference implementations

-This Implementation Guide is based upon the prior work from the [US Core], [QI Core], and [HEDIS] Implementation Guides and their artifacts with support from the [Da Vinci] initiative which is a private effort to accelerate the adoption of HL7 Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
+This Implementation Guide is based upon the prior work from the [US Core], [QI Core], and [HEDIS] Implementation Guides and their artifacts with support from the [Da Vinci] initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
 As an HL7 FHIR Implementation Guide, changes to this specification are managed by the sponsoring [Clinical Quality Information (CQI)] and [Clinical Decision Support (CDS)] workgroups and are incorporated as part of the standard balloting process.

 ### Background